 It is true to say, that the history of the castle is really the history of the Boyle family.
 A tour of the castle opens you up to 800 years of Boyle family history, and an insight to both historic and present Kelburn life.

 In 1703, David Boyle, the then Lord Boyle of Kelburn, was made the first Earl of Glasgow.
 The Earl was one of the officials who supported the Treaty of Union, uniting England and Scotland into the Kingdom of Great Britain.

 The 6th Earl of Glasgow ran up huge debts building churches all over Scotland, including the church in Millport, on the island of Cumbrae.
 The church today is recognised as one of Scotland’s most cherished and most important historical buildings.

 The 7th Earl of Glasgow, who was made Governor of New Zealand in 1892, provides the links between the Kelburn Estate and Kelburn in New Zealand.
 Many of his souvenirs still reside at the castle, and in the Estate’s Museum.
 A tour of the castle will reveal an extremely rare Kiwi feather cloak, and preserved birds from the New Zealand bush, including a Morepork, a Shining Cuckoo and even a Kiwi!

 The 10th Earl of Glasgow, Patrick Boyle, and his family still reside at the castle.
-It was his decision to open the estate to the public in 1977, transforming the grounds and outhouses into play areas, a café, gift shop, etc, and also allowing access to the castle for tours!
+It was Lord Glasgow’s decision to open the estate to the public in 1977, transforming the grounds and outhouses into play areas, a café, gift shop, etc, and also allowing access to the castle for tours!

 Kelburn Castle tours launch Saturday 13th July 2019, running twice daily until September.
 Each tour lasts approximately one hour, and costs £4 (excluding entrance fee to the grounds).
 For more information about the tours and the castle, please look here.